viamrobotics/docs/docs/components/servo/_index.md

 # SME: #team-bucket
 ---

-Servo components provide an API for controlling the angular position of a servo precisely or getting its current status.
+The servo component provides an API for controlling the angular position of a servo precisely or getting its current status.

 If you have a physical ["RC" or "hobby" servo motor](https://learn.adafruit.com/adafruit-motor-selection-guide/rc-servos) with built-in potentiometer position sensors, configure it as a servo component.